 Who Is at Fault in a Car Accident T-Bone?

 A T-bone accident refers to a collision between the front of one vehicle and the side of another.
 T-bone accidents are often catastrophic.
 A T-bone involves a head-on collision for one driver and a serious side impact for the other driver.
 Both may sustain life-changing or fatal injuries, including broken bones, brain damage, and internal injuries.
 California is a fault-based car accident state, requiring a victim to name a defendant before filing an insurance claim.
-Fault for a T-bone car accident can depend on several factors.
+Fault for a T-bone car accident can depend on several factors so speak with a Los Angeles personal injury attorney experienced in T-bone car accidents if you have any questions.

 The Driver Guilty of Breaking the Law